dkazakov8/dk-framework/packages/react-mobx-router/README.md

   }

   routesHistory: TInterfaceRouterStore['routesHistory'] = [];
+  // we will load/hydrate initial route before app render, so "as any" is safe
   currentRoute: TInterfaceRouterStore['currentRoute'] = {} as any;
 }

-// Singlton pattern does not work in SSR so create where needed export const routerStore = new RouterStore();
+export const routerStore = new RouterStore();
 ```